jedcn/notes-for-functional-javascript/README.md

 Mr. Fogus has put all of the code for Functional JavaScript [online][fun-js-code].

+This repository contains a subset of the Functional JavaScript code in files underneath the `js/` directory.
+This code was written by Michael Fogus.

 [fun-js-site]: http://functionaljavascript.com/
 [fogus-site]: http://fogus.me/

 ## So, what's this, then?

-These are specs I wrote in jasmine to help me follow along.

-In particular, if I wrote some code and ran some code I could better understand the ideas in the book.

 If you cloned this repository to your machine, you would find source in `js/`.
-It's a subset of what's available at the [official source][fun-js-code].
+It's a subset of what's available at the [official source][fun-js-code], was written by Michael Fogus, and I entered it back in as I followed along.

 [fun-js-code]: https://github.com/funjs/book-source

+With the original source in place, I wrote some code underneath `specs/` in jasmine to help me follow along while reading the book.
+To be explicit, it's very helpful to write code while you're reading code.

 The specs (located in `spec/`) mostly mirror examples in the book.
 Sometimes they explore boundary conditions that I didn't